eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 level playing field for different digital identity solutions.
 It fosters competition and collaboration, ultimately driving innovation in the European digital identity landscape.
-By prioritizing interoperability, the EUDI Wallet architecture lays the foundation for a trusted and universally accepted digital identity ecosystem across the EU.
+By prioritizing interoperability, the architecture of the EUDI Wallet ecosystem lays the foundation for a trusted and universally accepted digital identity ecosystem across the EU.

 #### 4.1.3 Privacy by Design